 3. Suppressive Therapy

 If you experience cold sores frequently, suppressive therapy is another line of treatment to prevent recurring cold sores and outbreaks.
-Suppressive therapy involves taking daily medications to stop the herpes virus from spreading and multiplying in other cells.
+Suppressive therapy involves taking daily treatment to stop the herpes virus from spreading and multiplying in other cells.

 Although everyone dreads waking up to a cold sore on their face, there's no shame and embarrassment in getting cold sores.